-- ENWL's electricity distribution licence includes the obligation in standard condition 40 to maintain an investment grade issuer credit rating; - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000; - Management has prepared, and Directors have reviewed, updated Group forecasts for the period ending 31 March 2016 which include projections and cash forecasts, including flow covenant compliance considerations.
+- ENWL's electricity distribution licence includes the obligation in standard condition 40 to maintain an investment grade issuer credit rating; - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000; - Management has prepared, and the Directors have reviewed, updated Group forecasts for the period ending 31 March 2016 which include projections and cash flow forecasts, including covenant compliance considerations.
 The forecasts include appropriate assumptions on the efficiencies forecast from business transformation.
-Inherent in forecasting is an element of uncertainty, our forecasts have been sensitised for possible changes in the assumptions, includina RPI over/under recoveries of allowed revenue. and demonstrate that there is sufficient headroom on key covenants and that sufficient resources are available within the forecast period: - Management have also prepared, and the Directors have reviewed, longer term forecasts covering the RIIO-ED1 period..
-The forecasts demonstrate sufficient liquidity and headroom against key ratio's to support the going concern basis; - Short-term liquidity requirements are forecast to be met from the Group's normal operating cash flow.
+Inherent in forecasting is an element of uncertainty, our forecasts have been sensitised for possible changes in the assumptions, including RPI over/under recoveries of allowed revenue, and demonstrate that there is sufficient headroom on key covenants and that sufficient resources are available within the forecast period: - The latest forecasts for the 2015-23 RIIO-ED1 price review period have also been reviewed to assess going concern.
+The forecasts demonstrate sufficient liquidity and headroom against key ratio's to support the going concern basis. - Short-term liquidity requirements are forecast to be met from the Group's normal operating cash flow.
 Further liquidity is provided by surplus cash and short-term deposit balances.
-Furthermore, committed undrawn bank facilities of £50m within ENWL and £282m in NWENL are available from lenders.
-Whilst the utilisation of these facilities is subject to gearing covenant restrictions, projections to 31 May 2016 indicate there is significant headroom on these covenants;
+Furthermore, committed undrawn bank facilities of £50m within